damianhakert/damianhakert.github.io/source/handbook/index.md

     <li>All company data should be <b>shareable</b> by default.
 Don't use a local text file but leave comments on an issue.
 Create Google docs with your company Google Apps account.</li>
     <li>All our procedures and templates are stored in (mostly public) git repositories instead of Google/Word documents.
 This makes them easier to find and suggest changes to with the organization and shows our commitment to open collaboration outside the organization.</li>
     <li>Use FYI and /cc if you want to inform people but it does not require an action, use FYA (for your action) if an action of the recipient is required.</li>
-    <li>If there are materials relevant for a calandar meeting (for example a Google Doc) please add the url to the meeting invite description.</li>
+    <li>If there are materials relevant for a calendar meeting (for example a Google Doc) please add the url to the meeting invite description.</li>
     <li>If you want to ask people if they are available for an event please send a calendar appointment from and to the company address.
 This makes it easier for people to check availability and to put on their calendar.
 It automatically shows up on calendars even when the email is not opened.
 It is easier to signal presence and to see the status of everyone.
 Please respond quickly to invites so people can make plans.</li>
     <li>If you want to schedule time with a teammember for an outside meeting, create a calendar appointment and invite the teammember only, after they respond yes then invite outside people.</li>
     <li>If you want to move a meeting just move the calendar appointment instead of reaching out via other channels, note the change at the top of the description.</li>